-Who can open a Hartley SIPP?
+Who can open a Hubwise Hartley SIPP?

-Any UK-resident person can open a Hartley SIPP.
-Please note that we only accept applications via an FCA-regulated financial advisor.
+Any UK-resident person can open a Hubwise Hartley SIPP.

-How do I open a Hartley SIPP?
+How do I open a Hubwise Hartley SIPP?

-To open a Hartley SIPP you need to:
+To open a Hubwise Hartley SIPP you need to:

-- read our Hartley Pensions Limited Terms and Conditions, this Key Features Document and any other documentation which we provide you with, very carefully.
-All of our terms are on our website: www.hartleypensions.com - be aware of the risks attached to a Hartley SIPP and be comfortable with the fact that the value of your investments could drop as well as rise - complete and send to us the relevant application form.
-All of our forms are on our website: www.hartleypensions.com

-• either transfer an eligible existing pension (see details below) or make a first contribution to your SIPP
+- read the Hartley Pensions Limited Terms and Conditions, the Hubwise Securities Limited Terms and Conditions, this Key Features Document and any other documentation which we provide you with, very carefully; - be aware of the risks attached to a Hubwise Hartley SIPP and be comfortable with the fact that the value of your investments could fall as well as rise; - complete and send to us the relevant application form; - either transfer an eligible existing pension (see details below) or make a first contribution to your SIPP.

-By choosing to open a Hartley SIPP, you are agreeing to be bound by our Terms and Conditions and the rules of the Hartley Pension SIPP Scheme and to make fee payments as and when requested by us.
+By choosing to open a Hubwise Hartley SIPP, you are agreeing to be bound by the Terms and Conditions of Hartley Pensions Limited and Hubwise Securities Limited and the rules of the Hartley Pension SIPP Scheme and to make payments as and when requested.